Sweet and crunchy, this caramel corn is so easy to make at home!

 - 1 cup (200g) packed light brown sugar

 - Preheat the oven to 200°F (93°C).
 Spread the popcorn out onto 2 large baking sheets.
 Set aside.

 - Combine the sugar, corn syrup, butter, cream of tartar, and salt in a medium saucepan over a medium-high heat.
 Stir constantly and bring to a boil for about 5 minutes.
 Remove from the heat and quickly stir in the baking soda.
 Pour the caramel over the popcorn and stir gently until all the kernels are coated.

 - Bake for 1 hour, stirring every 20 minutes.
 Allow to cool on the pan and break apart large clusters if desired.
 Cover the popcorn tightly once cooled.

-- Make ahead tip: This caramel corn stays fresh for up to 2 weeks in an airtight container, so it's a great recipe to make ahead of time!
+- Make Ahead Instructions: This caramel corn stays fresh for up to 2 weeks in an airtight container, so it’s a great recipe to make ahead of time!

-- Cream of tartar will prevent crystallization as the caramel cooks.
-If you're all out, you can make the caramel corn without it.
+- Cream of Tartar: Prevents crystallization as the caramel cooks.
+If you’re all out, you can make the caramel corn without it.
 Just know that its acidity helps to prevent crystals from forming in your caramel.
 Corn syrup does the same job too.